We have information you must know before you buy the QX4.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-But otherwise, the QX4 delivers a comfortable ride.
-It absorbs potholes and other bumps well.
+INFINITI QX4 delivers a quiet, comfortable ride, absorbing potholes and other bumps well.
 Very little wind noise intrudes, although the standard roof rack generates a modicum of whistle.

 The QX4 comes with disc brakes in front and drum brakes in the rear, rather than the superior four-wheel disc brakes.

-Getting a much better dealer may be one of the best reasons for buying an INFINITI QX4 over a Nissan Pathfinder.
-INFINITI has worked hard at continuing and improving the relationship buyers have with its dealers, and generally with success.
+INFINITI buyers should expect to be treated as luxury buyers.
+INFINITI has worked hard at continuing to improve the relationship buyers have with its dealers, and generally with success.
 Among the INFINITI benefits: Free loaner cars or drop-offs and pick-ups are offered while service is being performed.